mayaanne/foundations/week-1/command-line-primer.md

 ## Give it a try
 Follow this [useful guide](https://learnpythonthehardway.org/book/appendix-a-cli/ex1.html) to try it out.
 Don't be put of by the "learn python" reference.
-Notice the differnce between windows, linux and mac.
+Notice the difference between windows, Linux and mac.

 ## Find out what it is
-Have a look for some learning resources: Videos, tutorials, google.
+Have a look for some learning resources: Videos, tutorials, Google.
-For example I found this [useful introduction](https://www.youtube.com/watch?v=jDINUSK7rXE) by googling "Quick intro to command line" - __I recommend watching it__.
+For example I found this [useful introduction](https://www.youtube.com/watch?v=jDINUSK7rXE) by Googling "Quick intro to command line" - __I recommend watching it__.
 If you're not satisfied with the results, try other key words such as "Bash, Terminal, Basic and cheatsheet"

 ## Reflect
 Reflecting is essential for solidifying your learning.
 It will help you learn how you learn, give opportunities for sharing resources, and will help to demonstrate your knowledge of the learning outcomes.